 The Environment Agency (EA) now publishes a national dataset which can help to illustrate the risk of surface water flooding in your area.
 To view this dataset, residents are advised to visit the Environment Agency website using this link and enter your location into the search.

-If you have any concerns about flooding from surface water, or wish to report flooding from surface water, please visit the Useful Contacts section.
+If you have any concerns about flooding from surface water, or wish to report flooding from surface water, please visit the Report Flooding or Request Advice section.

 For more information on surface water flooding to the highway, please visit the Highway Flooding section.